 Carl-Éric Aubin, Ing, PhD

-This industrial research chair's mission is to design and apply engineering methods aimed at better understanding the biomechanics of the spine, healthy and pathological, as well as developing simulation and analysis applications to improve surgeries of various spinal pathologies.
+Its mission is to design and apply engineering methods aimed at better understanding the biomechanics of the spine, healthy and pathological, as well as developing simulation and analysis applications to improve surgeries of various spinal pathologies.

 Dr. Julien/Marcelle and Jean Coutu Foundation Chair in Community Social Pediatrics